carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ### Step 5.
 Choose a loss function and optimizer

 The loss function tells the training algorithm how far away the predicted value was from the true value.
-We will look at choosing a loss function in more detail later on.
+We will learn how to choose a loss function in more detail later on.

 The optimizer is responsible for taking the output of the loss function and then applying some changes to the weights within the network.
 It is through this process that the “learning” (adjustment of the weights) is achieved.